V3.4 Last updated March 3rd 2020

 - It is expected that arrangements for recruitment are clearly described in the protocol.
 This should include how potential participants will be identified.

-- Exceptionally however, if a clear description has not been provided in the protocol, a separate document should be submitted which shall describe in detail the procedures for inclusion of subjects and shall provide a clear indication of what the first act of recruitment is.
+- Alternatively, if a clear description has not been provided in the protocol, a separate document should be submitted which shall describe in detail the procedures for inclusion of subjects and shall provide a clear indication of what the first act of recruitment is.
+The following template should be completed.

 - Where the recruitment of subjects is done through advertisement, copies of the advertising material shall be submitted, including any printed materials, and audio or visual recordings.